C4ptainCrunch/thesis/source/index.rst

-  South is forced to play pit 5 because playing pit 1 would leave North without any seed to play.
+  South is forced to play pit 5, in red, because playing pit 1 would leave North without any seed to play.